tq-bit/chattergram-redis/readme.md

 ```

 ### Performance Benchmarks

-> I'm benchmarking the new Chattergram version vs. its old precursor.
+> I'm benchmarking the new Chattergram version vs. its precursor.
 Check out [this repos](https://github.com/tq-bit/chattergram) if you would like to recreate the test case.

-Since Chattergram is a realtime application with its scope addressed towards smaller companies, I figured the following test case would be a realistic scenario when the app is under high pressure:

 **Performance indicators**